Platte Valley Water Partnership

 PWSD’s current water resources are sufficient to meet existing demands, but with a population that’s projected to double by build-out, and with the Denver Basin groundwater supplies diminishing over time, PWSD’s ultimate goal is to diversify its water resources portfolio to be comprised of at least 75% renewable water.

-With the construction of shared project infrastructure, LSPWCD will be able to capture, store, and use their water resources more effectively for irrigation purposes.
+With the construction of a shared project infrastructure, LSPWCD will be able to capture, store, and use its water resources more effectively for irrigation purposes.
 These improvements will help to optimize operations necessary to meet their members’ needs.

 In order to accomplish its goals, the PVWP intends to build a new 4,000 acre-foot (AF) reservoir (Iliff Reservoir) near PWSD-owned land in Logan County where water will be diverted and stored, and make use of existing Prewitt Reservoir storage agreements.
 A pipeline, pump stations, and treatment facility will also be built as part of the project.
 Furthermore, a 72,000 AF reservoir (Fremont Butte Reservoir) will also be completed in future phases of the Partnership.

 An initial rendering of the plan is available in PWSD’s 2015 Long-Term Water Supply Plan (PDF).
 While some of the details have changed over time, this is a good big picture overview of the project.

 How are you going to protect the communities impacted by this project?